nyamu-amq/amq_scripts/README.md

 ---
 im not good at javascript/html/css yet. so this scripts might have some bugs

-codes of Joseph and Klem helped me to study javascript. thank you very much
+codes of Joseph and Klem and zol helped me to study javascript. thank you very much coding gods :place_of_worship: